June 19 2018

 21– Qualifying for the race isn’t the only way you can get into Boston.
 Special exceptions are made for a limited number of media and select friends of race staff, as well as nearly 2,000 charity runners who raise over $15 million dollars each year.

 22– Thirty-eight years ago, the first official wheelchair participant, polio survivor Bob Hall, finished the race in 2:58.
 In 2012, Shirley Reilly won the women’s division in 1:37.

 23– The loudest cheers on the course echo from Wellesley College’s campus.
 The all-girls school shows up in force, with coeds lining the streets in what runners affectionately call the “Scream Tunnel.”
 Hollers can be heard from hundreds of yards away—but runners have to get close to make good on the dozens of “Kiss me!” signs.

 24– Like a beacon in the night, Kenmore Square’s 73-year-old Citgo sign lights the way for tired runners.
 When racers can see the red triangle, there’s just one mile left in their marathon journey.

 25– The beautiful starting line is created from a unique stencil designed by Jack Leduc.
 The Hopkinton local spends up to 30 hours crafting his one-of-a-kind stencil and transferring his art to the pavement—only for it to be destroyed in seconds by thousands of stomping feet.

 26– After receiving their finisher’s medal, satisfied runners stumble through the corral, where volunteers wrap the racers in Mylar thermal blankets (35,000 are ordered for race day).
 The shiny sheets prevent post-race chills—and make the racers look like superheroes.

-26.2- We predict the 2014 Boston Marathon will be one of the biggest and best celebrations of the runner’s strength in the history of race events!
+26.2– We predict this year’s Boston Marathon will be one of the biggest and best celebrations of the runner’s strength in the history of race events!